All Episodes

 They know how to find me here.

-If we do nothing, absolutely nothing as humans, the barred owl is probably going to drive this barred owl into extinction.
+And if we do nothing, absolutely nothing as humans, the barred owl is probably going to drive the spot owl to extinction either by mating with it and creating hybrids or just simply driving to the territory.

-Are the measures taken just fine, in your opinion?
+Are the measures taken justified, in your opinion?

 The owl isn't the issue.